Sites And Resources

 Business owners need to understand one thing about social media campaigns.
 Unless you are a celebrity (see Lionel Messi), or a Fortune 500 brand, a social media presence CANNOT be built overnight.
 Social media campaigns are not just advertisements, they are branded pages on interactive communication platforms that take time to build and develop.
-PATIENCE IS REQUIRED!I had been advised by Steve from cambridge laboratories that this is the proper approach.
+PATIENCE IS REQUIRED!I had been advised by David from AnnuityEducator that this is the proper approach.
 They are not an authority in my profession but their straight forward advice is always fantastic.

 My answer to the question is this: